-Mergers & Acquisitions Comparative Guide - Corporate/Commercial Law - Isle of Man
+Mergers & Acquisitions Comparative Guide

 5.2 Limitations to liabilities under transaction documents (including for representations, warranties and specific indemnities) which typically apply to M&A transactions in your jurisdiction?

-The seller will typically include limitations as to quantum (de minimis, threshold (which can be tipping or deductible) and cap) and time (survival period and requirement for prompt notification upon discovery).
+- quantum (de minimis, threshold (which can be tipping or deductible) and cap);

-It is becoming increasingly common on private M&A transactions involving Isle of Man targets for the seller's liability to be capped at £1 and the buyer's exclusive recourse to be against a buy-side warranty and indemnity (W&I) insurance policy (see question 5.3).
+It is common in private M&A transactions involving Isle of Man targets for the seller's liability to be capped at £1 and the buyer's exclusive recourse to be against a buy-side warranty and indemnity (W&I) insurance policy (see question 5.3).

 5.3 What are the trends observed in respect of buyers seeking to obtain warranty and indemnity insurance in your jurisdiction?

-W&I insurance is very common for private M&A transactions involving Isle of Man targets.
+W&I insurance is common for private M&A transactions involving Isle of Man targets.

-Sellers often ask buyers to limit the seller's liability at £1 and to obtain a W&I insurance policy including an express subrogation waiver (ie, a waiver of the insurer's right to pursue the seller to recover amounts paid out on a successful claim, except in the case of fraud).
+Sellers often ask buyers to limit the seller's liability at £1 and to obtain a W&I insurance policy including an express subrogation waiver (ie, a waiver of the insurer's right to pursue the seller to recover amounts paid out on a successful claim, except in case of fraud).
 Even if not requested by the seller, a buyer in a competitive situation can make its offer more attractive by proposing such an arrangement.

-The pricing of policies for transactions involving Isle of Man targets tends to be broadly the same as for transactions involving UK targets.
+The pricing of policies for transactions involving Isle of Man targets tends to be broadly the same as that for transactions involving UK targets.

 W&I insurance underwriters tend to propose a number of exclusions in policies relating to Isle of Man targets.
 It is often possible to address their concerns by focusing on the relevant areas during due diligence, in which case the underwriters can be persuaded to remove the relevant exclusions.
-Buyers should ask their Isle of Man advocates to advise on what the relevant exclusions are likely to be and how they can be addressed.
+Buyers should ask their Isle of Man lawyers to advise on what the relevant exclusions are likely to be and how they can be addressed.

 5.4 What is the usual approach taken in your jurisdiction to ensure that a seller has sufficient substance to meet any claims by a buyer?